Mamluk: Relationship with the Mongols

 When the Mongol Empire's troops of Hulagu Khan sacked Baghdad in 1258 and advanced towards Syria, the Mamluk emir Baibars left Damascus for Cairo.
 There he was welcomed by Sultan Qutuz.
 After taking Damascus, Hulagu demanded that Qutuz surrender Egypt.
 Qutuz had Hulagu's envoys killed and, with Baibars' help, mobilized his troops.

 When Möngke Khan died in action against the Southern Song, Hulagu pulled the majority of his forces out of Syria to attend the kurultai (funeral ceremony).
 He left his lieutenant, the Christian Kitbuqa, in charge with a token force of about 18,000 men as a garrison.
 The Mamluk army, led by Qutuz, drew the reduced Ilkhanate army into an ambush near the Orontes River, routed them at the Battle of Ain Jalut in 1260, and captured and executed Kitbuqa.

 After this great triumph, Qutuz was assassinated by conspiring Mamluks.
 It was widely said that Baibars, who seized power, had been involved in the assassination plot.
 In the following centuries, the Mamluks ruled discontinuously, with an average span of seven years.

-The Mamluks defeated the Ilkhanates a second time in the First Battle of Homs and began to drive them back east.
+The Mamluks defeated the Ilkhanids a second time in the First Battle of Homs and began to drive them back east.
 In the process they consolidated their power over Syria, fortified the area, and formed mail routes and diplomatic connections among the local princes.
 Baibars' troops attacked Acre in 1263, captured Caesarea in 1265, and took Antioch in 1268.

 Mamluks also defeated new Ilkhanate attacks in Syria in 1271 and 1281 (the Second Battle of Homs).
-They were defeated by the Ilkhanates and their Christian allies at the Battle of Wadi al-Khazandar in 1299.
-Soon after that the Mamluks defeated the Ilkhanate again in 1303/1304 and 1312.
-Finally, the Ilkhanates and the Mamluks signed a treaty of peace in 1323.
+They were defeated by the Ilkhanids and their Christian allies at the Battle of Wadi al-Khazandar in 1299.
+Soon after that, the Mamluks defeated the Ilkhanate again in 1303/1304 and 1312.
+Finally, the Ilkhanids and the Mamluks signed a treaty of peace in 1323.